PXLAIRobotics/researchproject-2122/README.md

 # Setup
 Start the (standalone) Unity scene.
 You should see the thermal camera of the drone.
 Use the 'C' button to switch camera's. *(more cameras will be added in next version)*

-Build and run the ROS2_Unity container. **Read the documentation first** to understand how it works.
+Build and run the [ROS2 Unity Docker container](https://github.com/PXLRoboticsLab/ROS2_Unity). **Read the documentation first** to understand how it works.
 Summary: start container, attach to it and start the ./01... script so it connects to your (local) Unity instance.
 Unity can run on your local host machine, the Docker container should pick this up automatically.

 When attaching a second terminal to the Docker container, a ```ros2 topic list``` command should reveal the ROS topics below, because they are exposed by the Unity environment.